hahuyhungdev/Total-Typescript/README.md

 ## Quickstart

 Take the course on [Total TypeScript](https://totaltypescript.com/tutorials/beginners-typescript).
-There, you'll find:
+There, you will find:

 - Video explanations for each problem and solution
 - Transcripts